 Pregnant!

-Finding out that you are pregnant can lead you to experience a wide range of emotions.
+Finding out you’re pregnant can lead you to experience a wide range of emotions.
 For some, it will bring feelings of joy and excitement at the prospect of beginning to create new life and welcome a new member to your family and all the changes that it will bring.

 Reactions to the news

-If your pregnancy was unplanned, the news is likely to come as quite a shock, and it may take some time for this to sink in and become a reality.
+If your pregnancy was unplanned, finding out you’re pregnant is likely to come as quite a shock.
+The news may take some time for this to sink in and become a reality.

 I was both excited and scared, as I was not emotionally ready for the pregnancy.